Would you like a flat stomach in time for summer?

 A mini tummy tuck vs. tummy tuck

-The mini tummy tuck is becoming a popular abdominal procedure as it’s less invasive and painful than a traditional tummy tuck.
-The surgery is not as extensive, involving just a smaller incision to remove some excess skin below the belly button and tighten the abdominal muscles.
+The mini tummy tuck has become a popular cosmetic procedure as it’s less invasive and painful than the traditional tummy tuck.
+The mini is not as extensive, involving just a small incision to abdominal area to remove excess skin below the belly button and tighten the abdominal muscles.

-A tummy tuck on the other hand, is more invasive as it involves the middle and lower abdomen and can remove a greater amount of excess skin and fat.
-As a traditional tummy tuck address the entire abdomen it’s more suited for those who had previously suffered obesity, had multiple pregnancies, or experience genetic laxity.
+An abdominoplasty on the other hand, is more invasive as it involves the middle and lower abdomen, may include liposuction, and can remove a greater amount of excess skin and fat.

-A mini tummy tuck is better suited for those patients who are in reasonable shape, however struggle to shift some of the bulge or have minor sagging of skin in their lower abdomen.
+A mini tummy tuck is better suited for those patients who are in reasonable shape but are struggling to shed some of the fat cells, have minor skin laxity in the lower abdomen, and are looking for body contouring as part of the mini tummy tuck surgery.

 |Mini Tummy Tuck||Tummy Tuck|